perses/perses/ui/README.md

 ### Debugging Build Errors

-Occasionally after switching branches or installing new dependencies, your environment may start throwing build errors, to fix try clearing all dist folders by running `npm run clean` in the ui folder before rerunning `npm start`.
+Occasionally, after switching branches or installing new dependencies, your environment may start throwing build errors.
+To fix, try clearing all dist folders by running `npm run clean` in the ui folder (before rerunning `npm start`).

 If this does not work, try also deleting all node_modules folders (`rm -rf **/node_modules && npm install`).
-To do this as well as clean dist folders, use: `npm run reinstall`
+To do this as well as clean dist folders for each package, use: `npm run reinstall`

 ## Running Scripts